 Resource isolation between slices

 - The NG-RAN supports resource isolation between slices.
 NG-RAN resource isolation may be achieved by means of RRM policies and protection mechanisms that should avoid that shortage of shared resources in one slice breaks the service level agreement for another slice.
-It should be possible to fully dedicate NG-RAN resources to a certain slice.How NG-RAN supports resource isolation is implementation dependent.
+It should be possible to fully dedicate NG-RAN resources to a certain slice.
+Some RACH resources can be associated to specific slice(s).
+Other aspects how NG-RAN supports resource isolation is implementation dependent.

 Access control